DrakirL/DrakirL.github.io/p10/rules/general.md

 Sometimes you can be more than just skilled, and sometimes merely being skilled is not enough to gain a benefit or avoid a penalty.
 ### Proficiency: Weapons, Shields, & Armor.
 If you lack Proficiency with a type of weapon, you gain Disadvantage on any Test made to properly use a weapon of that type. <br>
-If you lack Proficiency with a type of armor, you are Encumbered whilst wearing armor of tht type. <br>
+If you lack Proficiency with a type of armor, you are Encumbered whilst wearing armor of that type. <br>
 If you lack Proficiency with a type of shield, you can't use a shield of that type to increase Defence. <br>
 If you lack Proficiency with a type of focus, you can't use a focus of that type to cast any Spell. <br>
 ### Training: Occupations, Educations, Vehicles, Games, and Instruments.